 generic unit name

 A name assigned to a class of devices that share the same hardware characteristics.
 See also esoteric unit name.

-A data value that has occurred in the database for multiple entities a specific number of times.
+A data value that occurred in the database for one or more entities a specific number of times.
 For example, a telephone number with a value of 555-555-5555 might be considered a generic value after it occurs in the database 10 times.
 See also generic threshold.